JesseRigon/Houstan/Readme.install.md

 ### If you are reading this far then you decided to use Doppler.

-This section will teach you how to use it to get your homelab up and running.
+This section will teach you how to set it up and use it to get your homelab up and running.
 Please read all the steps first before attempting to implement.

    1. [Create an account on doppler.com](https://dashboard.doppler.com/register)
    2. Create a doppler workspace for your homelab